 Let’s break them down, and more importantly, learn how to avoid them.

-Many people approach retirement with a general sense of readiness, but no clear, documented strategy.
-Without a plan for how you’ll draw income, manage taxes, and adjust for longevity, retirement may become a series of ad-hoc decisions.
+If you approach retirement with just a general sense of readiness but no clear, documented strategy, retirement may become a series of ad-hoc decisions.
+Without a plan for how to draw income, manage taxes, and adjust for longevity, you may face emotional spending or unnecessary frugality, miss tax-efficient opportunities, and overlook gaps in healthcare or estate planning.

 Image generated with AI assistance from Copilot.
 This image is for illustrative purposes only and does not reflect actual performance or specific financial outcomes